TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 20/Matthew 20.33.md

 ---

-They say unto him, Lord, that our eyes may be opened.
+They told him, "Lord, that our eyes may be opened."